Deep Learning:

 In particular, it cannot learn XOR.

-If the training data is not linearly separable, the perceptron will
+If the training data is not linearly separable, the perceptron will find an arbitrarily bad solution.

 Mapping to another space